laszlocph/gimlet-documentation/src/pages/docs/onechart-reference.md

   imagePullPolicy: Always
 ```

 Will add or overwrite the Deployment resource's: `.spec.template.spec.containers[0]` field with any of the specified field.
-This ay you can alter any implemented field in OneChart.
+This way you can alter any implemented field in OneChart.